Supervised consumption services

 Access to Medically Supervised Injection Services Edmonton received approval from Health Canada to integrate supervised consumption services into 3 existing organizations that serve community members with problematic substance use, many of whom are homeless.

-- Boyle McCauley Health Centre - opening soon
+- Boyle McCauley Health Centre - opening in Spring 2018

 ARCHES, a harm reduction agency in Lethbridge, received approval from Health Canada to provide supervised consumption services in a downtown building in Lethbridge.
 This location opened Feb 28, 2018.